marvinbarretto/spoons-ng/src/app/carpets/worklist.md

 Update capture methods to use new IndexedDB service Maintain same public API for smooth migration

-3. Integrate with NewCheckinStore 🔗
+3. Integrate with CheckInStore 🔗

 Add carpet detection step after validation passes
 Call CarpetCheckinIntegrationService
-Pass captured image key to NewCheckinService
+Pass captured image key to CheckInService
 Add extensive console logging for orchestration visibility

-4. Update NewCheckinService 📝
+4. Update CheckInService 📝

 Update createCheckin() to accept optional carpetImageKey Save the key with the CheckIn document